 Interpreter – read, interpret and execute bytecode instructions one by one.

 JIT (Just In Time) compiler – compensate disadvantage of interpretation.
 Start executing the code in interpreted mode and JIT compiler compile the entire bytecode to native code.
-Execution is then switched from interpretation to execution of native code which is much faster.
+Execution is then switched from interpretation to execution of native code which is much faster thanks to various optimisation techniques JIT performs.
 Native code is stored in the cache.
 Compilation to native code takes time so JVM uses various metrics to decide whether to JIT compile the bytecode.